VermeilChan/MetalSlug6Font/SUPPORTED.md

 - Underscore ( _ )
 - Vertical Bar (|)

-Thank you for using this font and its supported characters!
-If you have any questions, you can check the [Assets](Assets) folder.
+---

+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+Additionally, if you have any questions, you can reach out to me on Discord: `mommy_vermeil`.